alessandrofacchin/msc-project/latentneural/data/storage/kia/README.md

 # Download

-The dataset from Kia Nazarpour's experiments is too heavy to be stored on GitHub.
+The dataset with Kia Nazarpour's experiments is too heavy to be stored on GitHub.
 It is currently stored as part of a Dropbox folder with public access.
 In order to download the dataset, please run the following command from the main project directory:
 ```
 make download-kia
 ```